rupor-github/win-gpg-agent/README.md

     fi
 ```

-Where [win-gpg-agent-relay](docs/win-gpg-agent-relay) is heavily based on the work of others (note it is for Debian based distros only!)
+Where [win-gpg-agent-relay](docs/win-gpg-agent-relay) is heavily based on the work of others **NOTE** It is for Debian based distros only!

 My `.ssh/config` entries used to `ssh` to `remote` have port forwarding enabled for `gclpr`:
 ```